orioltomas/tictactoe-game/README.md

 <h3>How to play:</h3>

-- Download the application code
+1. Download the application code.
-- Open the folder that contains the application in your computer
+2. Open the folder that contains the application in your computer.
-- Open the <i>index.html</i> file in your favorite explorer and try it out
+3. Open the <i>index.html</i> file in your favorite explorer and try it out.